-In CET Designer, you can draw custom floors and insert additional levels to handle multi-story buildings.
+In CET, you can draw custom floors and insert additional levels to handle multi-story buildings.

 In this article, we’ll cover how to create multiple floors and how to manage custom and multiple floors in the Level overview.
 Here’s a picture to show how the interface will look when you are working with multiple floors: